Salar de Uyuni – A Trip Away From Earth

 The Dry Season

 The dry season runs from April to November.
-During this period, the salt flats are dry and you are walking on a hard crust of salt and all parts of the Salar is easily accessible.
+During this period, the salt flats are dry and you are walking on a hard crust of salt and all parts of the Salar are easily accessible.

 Inside this dry season, 3 “sub-seasons” can be observed: